uccser/cs-field-guide/docs/source/author/content_style_guide.rst

 The following are added to the glossary and linked to where the words are used:

-- All Computer Science, programming, and Computational Thinking jargon.
+- All computer science, programming, and mathematical jargon.
 - All education jargon.
 - All curriculum language that is not broadly used internationally.